Skip to Main Content

 • Nausea with or without vomiting

-• Other changes in personality and cognition or thought process
+• Changes in personality and cognition or thought process

 • Poor coordination

-During your visit to UCSF Benioff Children's Hospital, our doctors and other staff members will thoroughly evaluate your child.
-We will ask you about your child's medical history as well as the medical history of your immediate family.
+During your visit, our doctors and other staff members will thoroughly evaluate your child.
+We will ask you about their medical history as well as the medical history of your immediate family.

-If your pediatrician has sent us your child's medical records, we will review this information as well.
-Be sure to tell your child's doctors about medications your child is currently using, including over-the-counter medications, vitamins, nutritional supplements and herbal remedies.
+If your pediatrician sent us your child's medical records, we will review this information.
+Be sure to let us know about the medications your child is currently using, including over-the-counter medications, vitamins, nutritional supplements and herbal remedies.

-Hydrocephalus is assessed by measuring its effect on the brain.
-If cerebrospinal fluid builds up, it frequently leads to enlarged cavities visible on diagnostic scans of the head.
+We assess acquired hydrocephalus by measuring the effect of the CSF build-up on the brain.
+If cerebrospinal fluid accumulates, it frequently leads to enlarged cavities that are visible on diagnostic scans of the head.

 Your child's evaluation will include imaging tests such as:

-To determine the best treatment, it's sometimes necessary to measure pressure within your child's skull.
-This measurement is made by placing a small monitor beneath the skull during a short surgical procedure.
+To determine the best treatment for acquired hydrocephalus, it's sometimes necessary to measure the pressure in your child's skull.
+We take this measurement by placing a small monitor beneath the skull during a short surgical procedure.

 A limited number of patients can be treated with an alternative procedure called endoscopic third ventriculostomy, or ETV.
-In this procedure, a small hole is made in the floor of the third ventricle of the brain, one of the brain's four cavities.
+In this procedure, a small hole is made in the third ventricle of the brain, which is one of the brain's four cavities.
 This allows the cerebrospinal fluid to bypass the obstruction and flow toward an area where it can be reabsorbed by the body.

-If you have questions about your child's treatment, feel free to ask your child's doctors, nurses and therapists.
+If you have questions about your child's treatment, feel free to ask their doctors, nurses and therapists.
 If the treatment includes medication, be sure that your child takes it exactly as instructed.
-Remember to bring your child to all follow-up appointments.
+Make sure to bring your child to all follow-up appointments.

-Your medical team will explain possible risks or complications from these treatments.
+Your medical team will explain possible risks or complications from acquired hydrocephalus treatments.
 You may be referred to additional doctors or other medical professionals.

 UCSF Benioff Children's Hospitals medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your child's doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your child's provider.